Bleuje/variations-combinator/README.md

 ## Main algorithm

 The main algorithm composes a list of functions called *variations* (which I often just call functions here).
 They take a 2D position as input and return another 2D position (hence they can be composed).
 By plotting the images of particles filling a 2D square with transparent dots, subtle images can be obtained.
-The variations used here are functions found in fractal flames algorithms, that have been translated into glsl.
+The variations used here are functions found in fractal flames algorithms.
 Most of them have parameters that can be randomized.
 This is inspired by work from [Genrateme](https://github.com/genmeblog) aka [tsulej](https://github.com/tsulej) who has also shown his outputs in a tumblr blog : [https://folds2d.tumblr.com/](https://folds2d.tumblr.com/).

 He made a tutorial to explain the algorithm, using Processing : [Folds](https://generateme.wordpress.com/2016/04/11/folds/)

 This tool is real-time thanks to a compute shaders.

+You can visualize some examples of [variations here](https://www.jwfsanctuary.club/variation-information/variation-guide/) to get an idea.
+I translated some of them (most of them are not there) from Java into glsl.

 ## 3D algorithm